department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <span id="ways-to-file"></span>

-### How do I apply for disability benefits before I leave the service?
+### How do I apply for disability compensation before I leave the service?

 Choose the scenario below that matches your situation to find out how to apply for disability benefits before discharge.